clearlinux/clear-linux-documentation/source/ceph-deploy.rst

 Install the software
 ====================

-Install the ``sysadmin-hostmgmt`` bundle on the development node.
+Install the ``sysadmin-hostmgmt`` bundle on the deployment node.
 This bundle contains the Ansible software required to run the playbooks, as well as some Ansible roles and sample playbooks that you can use to build your own::